Business Licences

 Additional work

-A building permit may be required for any upgrades necessary for the dwelling to meet the fire safety standards and building code requirements for short-term rental operation.
+A building permit may be required for any upgrades necessary for the dwelling to meet the fire safety standards and building code requirements for Short-Term Rental operation.
 The business licence will not be issued until the building permit has been closed.

 A business licence is required to operate a Short-Term Rental - Resort Zone in the Resort Apartment or Resort Townhouse C5, C6, CD2, and CD7 Zones as per the Zoning Bylaw.
+The Short Rental - Resort Zone Licence allows for short term rental occupancies of less than 30 consecutive days and permits the operator to advertise and collect revenue from their rental business.
+The application form is specific to the C5, C6, CD2 and CD7 Zones as those zones do not fall under the new Short Term Rental Regulations.

 Required documentation

-Below is the full application package to be completed and submitted to the Business Licence Desk located in City Hall.
+A business licence is required for the operation of an Agri-Tourism Accommodation.
+All or part of the parcel on which the Agri-Tourism accommodation is located shall be classified as a farmland under the Assessment Act.
+Below is the full application package to be completed and submitted to the Business Licence Desk located within City Hall.
 Payment is required at the time of application.

 Required documentation